-- Turns on when you turn on the computer and blinks when the computer is in Standby mode. - Turns on when the computer reads or writes data.

-0 $\ensuremath{\text{NOTICE}}\xspace$ To avoid loss of data, never turn off the computer while the flashing.
-0 light is 3 Turns s on steadily or blinks to indicate battery charge status.
+Ċ Turns on when you turn on the computer and blinks when the computer is in Standby mode. ٥ Turns on when the computer reads or writes data. $\bullet$ NOTICE: To avoid loss of data, never turn off the computer while the $ \eth $ light is flashing. ß Turns on steadily or blinks to indicate battery charge status.